paldhous/ucb/2015/dataviz/md_raw/class9.md

    polygon-fill: #fee5d9;
 }
 ```
-Note that that I have also edited the operators for all but one of the formulas for the breaks from `<=` (less than or equal to) to `<` (less then).
+Note that that we have also edited the operators for all but one of the formulas for the breaks from `<=` (less than or equal to) to `<` (less then).
 This will create the same breaks as we used in the QGIS map.
 Click the `Apply style` button at bottom right.

 Now switch to the CartoCSS editor for the `healthcare_facilities` layer, where you will find the following code:

 ```CSS